sillyhatday/GAMEBOY-MBC3-2MB/README.md

 16/06/23

-Tidied up readme a bit and a minopr PCB revision.
+Tidied up readme a bit and a minor PCB revision.
 Updated battery holder footprint and added a version without JLC markings.
 You know what to do.

 19/04/23